hlocteau/anthill/VIEW3DIMAGES.md

 ![Viewing test_rag1.pgm3d using a specific value for selection](view3dPgmSelection1.png "Viewing test_rag1.pgm3d using selection")
 ![Viewing test_rag1.pgm3d using a specific values and/or intervals for selection](view3dPgmSelection2.png "Viewing test_rag1.pgm3d using selection")
 To easier visualizing a filtered scene (and comparing different selection schemes), the color associated to a given scalar value is preserved, no matter the selected values.
-As example, for the the given file, the color of voxels labelled as 4 remains constant while displaying all labels or selecting only "2 4 5".
+As example, for the given file, the color of voxels labelled as 4 remains constant while displaying all labels or selecting only "2 4 5".
 If you want to only use 3 distinct colors wrt the previous selection scheme, lets invoke view3dPgm with option __preserve=0__.
 ![Viewing test_rag1.pgm3d using a specific values and/or intervals for selection without preserving initial labels](view3dPgmSelection3.png "Viewing test_rag1.pgm3d using selection without preserving initial labels")